oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 Specifies the container image containing the operator code.

 Defaults to `ghcr.io/oracle/weblogic-kubernetes-operator:{{< latestVersion >}}`
-or similar (based on the default in your Helm chart, see `helm inspect` in [Useful Helm operations](#useful-helm-operations)).
+or similar (based on the default in your Helm chart, see `helm show` in [Useful Helm operations](#useful-helm-operations)).

 Example: